On this page:

 - CFUW Advocacy Guidelines: The guidelines for advocacy action for CFUW for all levels of CFUW and individual members

-- National Initiatives: CFUW currently has four National Initiatives for Club action: Violence against Women, Early Learning and Child Care, Indigenous Peoples’ Rights, and Long-Term Care.
+- National Initiatives: CFUW currently has five National Initiatives for Club action: Violence against Women, Early Learning and Child Care, Indigenous Peoples’ Rights, Climate Change and the Environment, and Long-Term Care.

 CFUW Advocacy Toolbox

 CFUW clubs work with their local politicians – this is how we expand our influence.
 CFUW Advocacy Toolbox is an ever-evolving collection of handouts, guides, and power points to help you, both as a member of CFUW and as an individual, to tackle issues that concern you.

 - What is Advocacy? (pdf): Some definitions as well as CFUW highlights

 - CFUW Advocacy Handbook: A general CFUW advocacy guide